The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 If OVERDOSE is suspected:

 Store Bydureon in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
 Do not use Bydureon if it has been frozen.
 Each single dose tray may be stored at room temperature below 77 degrees F (25 degrees C) for up to 4 weeks.
+Keep the cap on the pen when not in use.
 Protect from light.
+Do not store in the bathroom.
 Do not use past the expiration date.
 Keep Bydureon out of the reach of children and away from pets.

 - If you have any questions about Bydureon, please talk with your doctor, pharmacist, or other health care provider.